LEARNAcademy/syllabus/javascript/arrays.md

 **.slice(staringIndex, endingIndex)**
 - Returns a subset of the array
 - Slice requires an argument for the starting index of the subset
-- The ending index is an optional argument, if no ending index is specified, the ending index will default to the length of the array
+- The ending index is an optional argument, if no ending index is specified the default is the end of the array
 - The original array is unchanged

 ```javascript